Bad credit can keep you from buying a home, financing your education, and even from getting a job. This is why it's so important to build good credit.

 2. Use only a small amount of the credit you have available

-Maxing out your credit cards – or even coming close – is one of the most irresponsible ways of using credit.
-Chances are that you can’t afford to pay off a maxed out credit card balance.
+Maxing out your credit cards – or even coming close – is irresponsible, particularly if you don't plan to pay the whole balance off within the month.
 Lenders know that borrowers who max out their cards often have difficulty repaying what they've borrowed.
 Staying below 50% of your credit limit

 3. Start with only one credit card

 Many first-time credit card users accumulate a collection of credit cards within their first few years of using credit.
-Don't do this.
-The more credit you have, the more you'll end up using.
+Don't make the mistake of opening up too many credit cards too soon.
+The more credit you have, the more you'll end up using and the harder it will be to keep up with your balances and payments.
+In addition, too many inquiries into your credit and too many new credit cards can negatively affect your credit score.
 Learn how to be responsible with credit

 before you apply for additional credit cards.